LINKS AND RESOURCES

 • Green Building Products, published by Environmental Building News, is a comprehensive guide to environmentally preferred building products and materials.
 The process and criteria used to screen projects for the directory are described in the article What Makes a Product Green.

-• The Forest Certification Resource Center provides an overview of the four certification systems operating in the North American market and describes the strengths and weaknesses of each.
+• The Forest Certification Resource Center provides an overview of five certification systems relevant to the North American marketplace and describes the strengths and weaknesses of each.
 Certification programs are designed to help conserve, protect and restore the world's forests by encouraging companies to adopt ecologically sound forestry practices and by helping consumers identify and select timber products that come from well-managed forests.

 HEATING